sanjoydasjoy/codes/A2Z/Graphs/Lec 5: MST & Disjoint Set Problems/disjoint_set.md

    - this works in dynamic graphs
    - look upon this following edges, (1,2), (2,3), (4,5), (6,7), (5,6), (3,7)
    - if we stop the graph formation in (6,7) and ask does 4 and 1 belong to the same component. till this point they are not
-   - so at any stage there can be question like this and we need to do this in constant time
+   - so at any stage there can be question like this and we need to answer this in constant time